innocodive/lets-learn-es2015/AsyncAndJSPromise.md

 From [MDN] (https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise):
 > The Promise object is used for asynchronous computations.
 A Promise represents an operation that hasn't completed yet, but is expected in the future.

+<strong>3 states of Promise:</strong> Promise has an internal property [[PromiseState]].
+It is set to `pending`, `fullfilled` or `rejected`.
+We cannot programmatically access to this property value. `then()` method is what we need to monitor the promise state and take an action:
+- Pending
+- Fullfilled
+- Rejected